hypo69/hypo/pytest/gemini - set 4/en/src/logger/__init__.md

 5. **Thoroughness:** Example tests are provided for handling `ExecuteLocatorException`, `CredentialsError`, and placeholders for other exceptions.
 You must replace these placeholders with real tests once you have the exception-raising logic in your `logger.py`.

-6. **Return Values (Important):**  The commented-out example `test_logger_return_value` demonstrates how to test function return values if they exist.
+6. **Return Values (Important):**  The commented-out example `test_logger_return_value` demonStartes how to test function return values if they exist.
 Add tests for any values your logger functions return.

 **How to Use with Your Actual Code:**